guifarias31/airport-sbpf-passo-fundo/README.md

 INSTALLATION INSTRUCTIONS

-Drag the folder "airport-sixe-eldorado" into your MSFS\Community directory.
+Drag the folder "airport-sbpf-passo-fundo" into your MSFS\Community directory.

 If you want to support me, here my PayPal donation link: http://bit.ly/PaypalFarias